he1lhamster/Pathfinder2e-Obsidian-Vault/DATABASE/spell/Parch.md

 **Critical Success** The target is unaffected.
 **Success** The target takes a –1 status penalty to its checks and DCs for 1 round.
 **Failure** The target takes a –1 status penalty to its checks and DCs for 1 minute.
-**Critical Failure** The target takes a –2 status penalty to its checks and DCs for 1 minute and is [[Dazzled]] as long as it has this penalty.
+**Critical Failure** The target takes a –2 status penalty to its checks and DCs for 1 minute and is [[DATABASE/condition/Dazzled|dazzled]] as long as it has this penalty.
 If a creature affected by _parch_ drinks a liquid, such as a swig of water or a potion, the spell ends.
 Affected creatures that have the water trait or are made primarily of liquid, as well as affected creatures that can’t drink, can end the effect as a two-action activity, which has the concentrate trait.

 ---